XINLU24/XINLU24.github.io/_pages/about.md

 I received both my bachelor’s and master’s degrees in Mechanical Engineering from Central South University.
 During my studies, my research focused on developing algorithms and optimization methods for high-performance gear design and manufacturing.
 Additionally, my past experience includes establishing data-driven machine learning model.

 Currently, I am seeking a PhD position or a research assistant role with potential for a PhD.
-My research interest includes computational design, smart manufacturing, or advanced technologies in design and manufacturing like computer vision, VR, or human-robot collaboration.
+My research interest includes computational design, smart manufacturing, or advanced technologies in design and manufacturing.
 I am also open to discussing new research topics.

 # 📖 Educations